HR Business Partner

 For an illustration of possible fees, click here.

 We won’t pass your work down to a junior member of staff or someone who is not fully qualified.
 You can be assured that all of the work undertaken on your behalf will be carried out by Kate who is a former solicitor with over ten years specialist employment law experience.

 You will meet Kate to discuss your case.
 She will carry out an appraisal of the claim, talk you through your options and help you to understand the process.
 If you decide to work with Kate she will carry out all of the work required to bring your case to conclusion.

 We won’t leave you in the dark, wondering what is happening with your claim.
 At the start of your case, Kate will explain the stages involved and timescales for action so that you know what to expect.
 She will provide you with regular updates throughout your case so that you know what is happening at each stage.

 We won’t leave you hanging!
 We don’t want you worrying.
 If you get in touch to talk about your case, you will get through to Kate or she will call you back ASAP.

 Important “small print”:

 This is an illustration only.
 It is based on a simple unfair dismissal claim with one witness for the Claimant, two witnesses for the employer Respondent and a one day hearing.

+We pride ourselves on offering top quality advice and representation at a more affordable rate than a solicitors’ firm.
 If you contact us for a quotation, we will offer you the best rates we can for the claim you are facing without you having to negotiate with us – but it might differ from the following illustration.